Success Story of Living Donor Liver Transplantation for Decompensated Liver Cirrhosis | Case study

 The post-operative period was uneventful except for the requirement of insulin infusion to counter the level of uncontrolled sugars in the blood.
 The recuperation was devoid of any defects in the liver draft, as evidenced by Doppler examination.

 On the 9th day of post-operation, the medical team observed a sudden onset bloody drain output, which was managed conservatively.
-Coagulopathy is one of the most common anticipated complications in patients suffering from end-stage liver disease (ESLD).
+Coagulopathy is one of the most commonly anticipated complications in patients suffering from end-stage liver disease (ESLD).
 In fact, coagulopathy and thromboembolic disorders have been considered one of the dominant clinical complications in ESLD.
 This is a similar hemorrhagic post-operative hemorrhagic incident that was dealt with in the conventional way.

 The necessary medicines, immunosuppressive, antibiotics, antifungals, proton pump inhibitors, multivitamins, antiemetic, analgesics, antipyretics & other supportive care were given along with the counseling.
 Once the patient achieved hemodynamic stabilization, he was discharged with the necessary medications and advice for follow-up.

-Praising the selfless sacrifice of the wife of the patient, the liver transplant surgeon - Dr. CH Madhusudhan remarked on the role of the healthcare team in the procedure, “Thanks to the tireless efforts of devoted family members and the exceptional skills of the PACE team of coordinators and medical specialists, a life-saving liver transplant was successfully performed.
+Praising the selfless sacrifice of the wife of the patient, the liver transplant surgeon - Dr. CH Madhusudhan remarked on the role of the liver transplant doctor/specialist in the procedure, “Thanks to the tireless efforts of devoted family members and the exceptional skills of the PACE team of coordinators and medical specialists, a life-saving liver transplant was successfully performed.
 Both the donor and the recipient are on the road to recovery, showcasing the triumph of human compassion and medical excellence," said Dr. CH Madhusudhan, Liver Transplant Surgeon at PACE Hospitals, Hyderabad.

 Altered sensorium (altered mental status) refers to the broad spectrum of disorders of mentation, including impaired cognition, diminished attention, reduced awareness, and/or altered level of consciousness, which may be gradual or sudden in onset in cirrhosis patients.